 Preparedness is the best way to safeguard your relationship from divorce.
 We all do what we can to keep our partners feeling happy and secure most of the time, but is it enough?
 Many people wonder if there is more than can be done to save their relationship from demise and want to know how to prevent divorce.

 If you want to take extra steps to protect your relationship, educating yourself is a great option.
-Understanding what causes divorce is one of the best things you can due to ward it off.
-If you know the leading indicators that divorce will be in the picture, you can take extra steps to make sure these things don't occur in your relationship.
+Understanding what causes divorce is one of the best things you can do to ward it off.
+If you know the leading indicators that divorce will be in the picture, you can take extra steps to make sure these things don’t occur in your relationship.

 The Leading Causes Of Divorce